-It is traditionally a yarn dyed warp faced cotton twill fabrics, where warp yarn are in yellow, blue or black colors and weft yarn is in white color.
-In case of denim shirt manufacturing, too much softer and lighter versions of denim fabrics should select.
+It is traditionally a yarn-dyed warp faced cotton twill fabrics, where warp yarn are in yellow, blue, or black colors and weft yarn is in white color.
+In the case of denim shirt manufacturing, too much softer and lighter versions of denim fabrics should select.

 3. Oxford fabric:

-Oxford fabrics is very similar to pinpoint oxford fabrics except it uses a slightly heavier thread and looser weave.
-Oxford fabrics has a slightly rougher texture but it is more durable than other fabrics.
-It is composed of a symmetrical basket weave where one yarn may cross two yarns.
+Oxford fabrics are very similar to pinpoint oxford fabrics except it uses a slightly heavier thread and looser weave.
+Oxford fabrics have a slightly rougher texture but it is more durable than other fabrics.
+It is composed of an asymmetrical basket weave where one yarn may cross two yarns.

 4. Pinpoint oxford fabric:

-Pinpoint oxford fabrics has a same weave as oxford fabric.
-Though it uses as finer yarn and tighter weaves.
-Pinpoint oxford fabric is more formal than oxford fabrics but less formal than broad cloth.
+Pinpoint oxford fabrics has the same weave as oxford fabric.
+Though it uses a finer yarn and tighter weaves.
+Pinpoint oxford fabric is more formal than oxford fabrics but less formal than broadcloth.

 5. Corduroy fabric:

-It is a cut pile fabrics which is available in solid colors.
+It is a cut pile fabric that is available in solid colors.
 The cut pile fibers are seen in the form of ribs on the surface.

 6. Chambray fabric:

-Chambray fabrics is a plain weave fabrics which has similar construction as broad cloth or poplin fabric.
+Chambray fabrics are plain weave fabrics that have a similar construction as broadcloth or poplin fabric.
 It is a light to medium weight fabric with an almost square count (i.e. 80 X76).
-Chambray fabrics has a colored warp and usually a white filling.
+Chambray fabrics have a colored warp and usually a white filling.

 7. Crepe fabric:

-Crepe fabrics is a silk fabrics which is originally characterized by a crinkle, puckered surface formed by highly twisted yarns in the warp or weft or both.
+Crepe fabrics is a silk fabric that is originally characterized by a crinkle, puckered surface formed by highly twisted yarns in the warp or weft or both.

 8. Flannel fabric:

 Flannel fabrics is a warm, fuzzy fabric that is most often brushed twill or brushed poplin fabrics.
 It looks like a bulky fabric due to the milling that is usually done to this fabric.
-Flannel fabrics is popular as cleaning fabrics due to its higher softness.
+Flannel fabrics are popular as cleaning fabrics due to their higher softness.

 9. Dobby fabric:

-Some dobby fabrics are similar to broad cloth in terms of thickness and weight, where others can be thicker or woven to almost look like twill.
-It should be noted that, many dobby fabrics have stripes woven and others are solid colors.
-In dobby fabrics, solid colors tend to have a faint stripes or dotted patterns woven in the same color as the base cloth.
+Some dobby fabrics are similar to broadcloth in terms of thickness and weight, where others can be thicker or woven to almost look like twill.
+It should be noted that many dobby fabrics have stripes woven and others are solid colors.
+In dobby fabrics, solid colors tend to have faint stripes or dotted patterns woven in the same color as the base cloth.